ydb-platform/ydb/ydb/docs/en/core/devops/manual/maintenance-without-downtime.md

 ```
 If your systemd unit name is different from the default one, you may need to override it with `--systemd-unit` flag.

 The `ydbops` utility will automatically create a maintenance task to restart the entire cluster using the given availability mode.
-As it progresses, `ydbops` will refresh the maintenance task and acquire exclusive locks on the nodes in the CMS until all nodes are restarted.
+As it progresses, the `ydbops` will refresh the maintenance task and acquire exclusive locks on the nodes in the CMS until all nodes are restarted.

+### Take out a node for maintenance {#node-maintenance}

+{% note info "Functionality in development" %}

+Functionality is expected in upcoming versions of the `ydbops`.

+{% endnote %}

+To take out a node for maintenance, you can use the `ydbops` utility.
+When taking a node out, `ydbops` will acquire an exclusive lock on this node in CMS.